These 11 Tips Will Help You Get Financing to Start a Small Business

 Just like loans, online alternative lenders also offer business lines of credit, where instead of providing one lump sum of money up-front, you can use as much or as little as you need within your limit.

-“It’s definitely a trade-off between how quickly or badly you need the capital versus how much you’re willing to pay for it,” she says.
+“It’s definitely a trade-off between how quickly or badly you need the capital versus how much you’re willing to pay for it,” she said.

 Pros: Easy application process, faster way to get funds.